home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Perhaps 3 or 4 territories at least partly on the plot in 2020, but boundaries were hard to discern.
 Good evidence of successful breeding (repeated visits of adults with food to same locations).

-A regular pattern had become apparent by 2022, and probably by 2021 -- adults fly from nestsites in the meadow at least 250 metres south to collect food from a rape field.
+A regular pattern had become apparent by 2022, and probably by 2021 -- adults flew from nestsites in the meadow at least 250 metres south to collect food from a rape field.
+A similar pattern was seen in 2025.

 A single breeding pair was probably present in both 2014 and 2015, near the stream that borders the northern edge of the meadow.
 Two territories formed in 2016.